jupyter-server/jupyter_releaser/docs/source/how_to_guides/convert_repo_from_repo.md

   _Note_ For security reasons, it is recommended that you scope the access to a single repository.
 Additionally, this token should belong to a machine account and not a user account.
+- Additionally, you should still use a GitHub [environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) to ensure write permissions for the repo do not automatically grant release permissions.

 </details>